 - Does it need separate utility metering?

-- Is it taking up more than one parking space? (no, really.
-California ADU law states that an ADU can’t require more than one parking space, which gets complicated when the ADU is an RV which is parked).
+- Is it taking up more than one parking space? (no. California ADU law states that an ADU can’t require more than one parking space, which gets complicated when the ADU is an RV that is parked).

-It’s important to know, while we’re using California as an example, that most state ADU laws are going to give themselves a lot of runway for making case by case decisions.
+While we’re using California as an example, it’s important to know that most state ADU laws will give themselves a lot of runway for making case-by-case decisions.
 California’s law includes the clause: “A local agency may establish minimum and maximum unit size requirements for both attached and detached accessory dwelling units” (65852.2. (a) (1)).
-This allows individual counties and cities in California to, if they want, raise the minimum size beyond the typical RV to prevent RV’s from counting as ADU’s.
+This allows individual counties and cities in California to raise the minimum size beyond the typical RV to prevent RVs from counting as ADUs if they want.

-Norwalk, Connecticut has done something like this by establishing the minimum size of an ADU at 400 square feet–which is also the maximum size of an RV per national law.
-Without making it explicit, they’ve prevented RV’s from being ADU’s.
+Norwalk, Connecticut, has done something similar by establishing the minimum size of an ADU at 400 square feet—which is also the maximum size of an RV per national law.
+Without making it explicit, they’ve prevented RVs from being ADUs.

-Some counties will also have specified regulations that RV’s cannot count as ADU’s, wheels, or no wheels.
-The county of San Diego, CA, states that RV’s and park model trailers “shall not be used as an Accessory Dwelling Unit.”
+Some counties will also have specified regulations that RV’s cannot count as ADUs, wheels, or no wheels.
+The San Diego, CA county states that RV’s and park model trailers “shall not be used as an Accessory Dwelling Unit.”

-In general, assume the vagueness of most government regulations involving ADU’s was intentional so that they can make a case by case exception.
-With the right people skills and the right connections, you might be able to slide your RV in as an ADU!
+In general, assume the vagueness of most government regulations involving ADUs was intentional so they can make a case-by-case exception.
+With the right people skills and connections, you might be able to slide your RV in as an ADU!

 Moving Might be a Problem

-The ability to move might prohibit your RV from being an ADU, so you might have to show that the RV isn’t able to move, going to move, or won’t be used to move around.
-You definitely can’t park an RV for a few months at a house and call it an ADU.
+The ability to move might prohibit your RV from being an ADU, so you might have to show that the RV isn’t able to move, is going to move, or won’t be used to move around.
+You can’t park an RV for a few months at a house and call it an ADU.
 Sometimes, you might need a permanent foundation.
-You can’t live out of a “recreational vehicle” on the residentially zoned property, so you’ll have to make the case that your RV isn’t really being used as a recreational vehicle.
+You can’t live out of a “recreational vehicle” on the residentially zoned property, so you must ensure your RV isn’t used as a recreational vehicle.

 Oregon’s building laws, for example, prohibit any structure on wheels from counting as a permanent dwelling or ADU.
 Washington also won’t let anything with wheels be an ADU.

 Don’t take the wheels off too quickly.
-Some places make it easier for you to set up shop in a tiny house once it is registered as a recreational vehicle (though this won’t solve the problem of parking in a backyard).
-Some counties in California and Massachusetts place fewer restrictions on RV’s than on other tiny dwellings!
+Some places make it easier for you to set up shop in a tiny house once registered as a recreational vehicle (though this won’t solve the problem of parking in a backyard).
+Some counties in California and Massachusetts place fewer restrictions on RVs than on other tiny dwellings!

 State ADU Laws

-State’s don’t generally provide too much direction for ADU’s, but they do set some standards for counties and cities to follow.
+States don’t generally provide too much direction for ADUs, but they do set some standards for counties and cities to follow.
 The bulk of ADU legislation is happening at the city level and is happening fast.
-Many updates to ADU legislation have been made over the last 5 years.
-California and Vermont allow local governments to permit ADU’s under certain conditions.
-In other states, ADU’s are actively encouraged.
+Many updates to ADU legislation have been made over the last five years.
+California and Vermont allow local governments to permit ADUs under certain conditions.
+In other states, ADUs are actively encouraged.
 There’s a helpful list of state and county ADU laws that you can access here.

-- Chicago, Illinois currently isn’t allowing new ADU’s to go up.
-RV or not, you’re out of luck.
+- Chicago, Illinois, is currently not allowing new ADUs to go up, so RV or not, you’re out of luck.

-- Minneapolis has inserted a seemingly clever way of heading off RV’s as ADU’s, saying in their code that “the primary exterior materials of the detached accessory structure shall be durable, including but not limited to masonry, brick, stone, wood, cement-based siding, or glass.”
-RV’s usually aren’t constructed from wood or stone but from lighter materials more suited to travel.
+- Minneapolis has inserted a seemingly clever way of heading off RVs as ADUs, saying in their code that “the primary exterior materials of the detached accessory structure shall be durable, including but not limited to masonry, brick, stone, wood, cement-based siding, or glass.”
+RVs usually aren’t constructed from wood or stone but from lighter materials that are more suited to travel.

-- Oregon recently was looking into relaxing both ADU and RV laws, allowing both ADU’s and RV’s on land zoned rural residential (different than single-family or multi-family) and land zoned for agriculture.
+- Oregon recently considered relaxing ADU and RV laws, allowing both on land zoned for rural residential (different from single-family or multi-family) and agriculture.

-- The city of Bozeman in Montana has a colorful pdf about ADU’s–but makes no mention of wheels or RV’s.
+- The city of Bozeman in Montana has a colorful pdf about ADUs but does not mention wheels or RVs.

-Many places won’t mention whether or not RV’s will count as ADU’s, leaving themselves the freedom of taking it case by case.
-Always check the state and county websites for the most updated information, because tiny housing is a hot topic right now and many local and state governments are currently in the process of revising and passing new legislation on the topic.
+Many places won’t mention whether RVs will count as ADUs, leaving themselves free to decide on a case-by-case basis.
+Always check the state and county websites for the most updated information because tiny housing is a hot topic, and many local and state governments are revising and passing new legislation.

 Homeowners Associations

-Just like recreational vehicle laws, many homeowners associations also have additional regulations about the maintenance and renting of ADU’s.
-Even if state, city, and county ordinances all greenlight your RV as ADU situation, you still might be in violation of homeowner laws!
+Like recreational vehicle laws, many homeowners associations also have additional regulations about the maintenance and renting of ADUs.
+Even if state, city, and county ordinances all greenlight your RV as an ADU situation, you still might violate homeowner laws!

 Alternatives to Parking RV or ADU on Property

 Mobile home parks and campgrounds allow you to live in your RV on a different property.
-There are a few different types of land that are specifically zoned for RV living.
+A few different types of land are specifically zoned for RV living.

-- Residential parks are designed for you to live at the full time.
+- Residential parks are designed for you to live full-time.

 - Campgrounds that have extended stays.

-- Driving Around!
+- I am driving Around!
 Stay in parking lots, on streets, and under the stars.

 - Some RV parks will allow you to live there for a cost.